E-bikes at Cycle Oregon

 I signed up for CPAP, can I charge my e-bike there?

-No. The power supply for those who require a CPAP machine is often through a single outlet or a single generator, the power required to charge an e-bike battery is too great and will not allow enough power.
+No. The power supply for those who require a CPAP machine is often through a single outlet or a single generator; the power required to charge an e-bike battery is too great and could comprise power available to CPAP machines.
 This service is strictly limited to CPAP machines only.

 Can the device charging service provided by the Community Cycling Center charge my e-bike?